jnhthomp/ClassNotes/LearnWithLeon/31-JavascriptOOP2/31-JavascriptOOP2.md

 ## Provides a way to perform a single action in different forms.
 Provides an ability to call the same method on different JavaScript objects.
+Can call speak on different objects and get the appropriate outcome for each one because they all know what to do themselves

-## Instead of conditionals and switch cases
+Instead of conditionals and switch cases
 Music & Light Warning - Next Slide

 ## POLYMORPHISM BABY